 Let it be any area of automation, there is no single tool that can fulfill all your requirements for server provisioning, configuration management, automated builds, code deployments, and monitoring.
 Choosing a particular tool or technology in your infrastructure always depends on many factors.

-In this article, we will take a closer look into the core tools that can be used in any typical DevOps environments.
-We will also discuss about the conditions that prevail in taking the necessary decisions towards choosing the best suited tool, be it in any domain of technology.
+In this article, we will take a closer look into the core tools that can be used in any typical DevOps environment.
+We will also discuss the conditions that prevail in taking the necessary decisions towards choosing the best-suited tool, be it in any domain of technology.

-Just because of the intensive work pressure that the DevOps engineers go through on a day to day basis, there is a constant lookout for tools and technologies that could improve upon their efficiency and productivity.
-Unfortunately, not every project team has the valuable time to be spent over the possible options to choose from, we have done the best that we always do in bringing up the best list of tools that can match your requirements any given day.
+Just because of the intensive work pressure that the DevOps engineers go through on a day-to-day basis, there is a constant lookout for tools and technologies that could improve their efficiency and productivity.
+Unfortunately, not every project team has the valuable time to be spent on the possible options to choose from, we have done the best that we always do in bringing up the best list of tools that can match your requirements on any given day.

-Second on our list of DevOps options is Puppet, which is also a Ruby based Configuration Management tool as just like Chef.
-The configuration code is all written making use of the Puppet’s Domain Specific Language and are all wrapped in modules.
-Chef cookbooks are all developer centric whereas Puppet is developed keeping in mind about the System Administrators.
+Second on our list of DevOps options is Puppet, which is also a Ruby-based Configuration Management tool as just like Chef.
+The configuration code is all written making use of Puppet’s Domain-Specific Language and is all wrapped in modules.
+Chef cookbooks are all developer-centric whereas Puppet is developed keeping in mind the System Administrators.

 Puppet as a tool runs its own agent on all the servers to be configured and the compiled modes are pulled from the Puppet server.
 This also installs the required software packages that are specified in the module.